Doran-Penner/jj-review/README.md

 - check that you can put slashes in your MR name
 - forget old version of MR so we don't force-push to the old MR (that would be bad!)
   - this maybe could be solved by server-side push rules

+Next plan is to make the create and update scripts auto-push the new bookmark, because it really should be like that.